 Saturn is an online platform that allows high school students to track and manage their classes, homework assignments, and activities.
 Students can keep their calendars private, or share them with other students, which opens up the possibility of sharing notes about homework assignments and other activities.

-Saturn was created in 2018 by high school student Dylan Diamond, an experienced app builder, as a simple calendar app.
+Saturn was created in 2018 by high school student Dylan Diamond, an experienced app builder, and co-founder Max Baron, a young entrepreneur with experience working with teens around the world, as a simple calendar app.
 The idea for Saturn developed out of his frustration from managing his school’s confusing “block schedule.”
 The app grew in popularity among students in Dylan’s school, then surrounding schools.

 Saturn uses notifications to update students on homework assignments, school delays or cancellations, schedule changes, and friend requests.
 Calendars can be private or shareable with others in a student’s school.
 Communities are closed so only people who go to that school can join that network.
 Each student’s calendar shows their courses, gives them information on when it starts and ends, and more.